"Nice Try, Kiddo": Investigating Ad Hominems in Dialogue Responses: Identifying Ad Hominem Responses

-Additionally, we rely on data augmentation to improve the quality of the classifier.
-Due to the natural imbalance of ad hominem responses for different topics, ad hominem samples for topics like \textsf{WFH} are relatively sparse compared to samples for topics like \textsf{BLM}.
-To combat this sparsity, we augment our training set.
-First, we accumulate all posts and responses not present in the dev and test sets (including the extra non-ad hominem samples that were filtered out to make balanced train, dev, and test sets).
-To form a new data sample, we choose a random post to pair with a random labeled response (with replacement).
-We generate these new data samples such that we end up with the same number of samples across topics and a relatively balanced amount of ad hominem to non-ad hominem responses across topics.
-Through this augmentation technique, we obtain different combinations of (post, response) pairs to de-emphasize the significance of specific topics in the post with the occurrence of ad hominems in the response.
+Ultimately, the goal is to train an ad hominem detection classifier that has high accuracy \emph{across} sources and topics, so we curate the dev and test datasets to be balanced across topics, response sources, and ad hominem versus non-ad hominem samples (through downsampling).
+Because of the natural imbalance of ad hominem responses for different topics, ad hominem responses for topics like \textsf{WFH} are relatively sparse compared to those for topics like \textsf{BLM}.
+We automatically augment our training set to combat this sparsity.
+First, we accumulate all posts and responses not present in the dev and test sets.
+Next, we choose a random post to pair with a random labeled response to form a new sample.
+We generate these new data samples to roughly balance the number of samples across topics and across ad hominems versus non-ad hominems for each topic.
+These new combinations of \textit{[post, response]} pairs help de-emphasize spurious correlations between topics and classifier labels.

-Since augmentation works to reduce emphasis on the post when predicting the presence of ad hominems in the response, a natural question to ask is then if the post is really necessary to gauge whether the response contains ad hominems.
-The answer is mixed: for example, the response ``\textit{you're a troll}'' does not require additional context to label it as an ad hominem.
-However, the response ``\textit{people who promote veganism are so arrogant}'' is not necessarily an ad hominem.
-Given the post ``\textit{everyone should try to learn from veganism}'', the response becomes a personal attack, but given the post ``\textit{I don't understand veganism}'', the response is not an ad hominem.
-Empirically, we find that by limiting the classifier input data to only responses, the classifier performs worse than if it had both the post and response as input.
-Admittedly, by randomly forming new (post, response) pairs during augmentation, we do not account for the responses that are context specific.
-However, we find the context-specific responses to be relatively rare and that our augmentation empirically results in a more robust classifier.
+Since the automatic augmentation reduces emphasis on the post when predicting the presence of ad hominems in the response, a natural question is if the post is really necessary to gauge whether the response contains ad hominems.
+The answer is mixed---for example, the response ``\textit{you're a troll}'' is an ad hominem for any post.
+However, the response ``\textit{those who promote veganism are arrogant fools}'' is an ad hominem given the post ``\textit{everyone should follow veganism}'', but not an ad hominem given the post ``\textit{I don't understand veganism}''.
+Empirically, by limiting the classifier input to only responses, the classifier performs worse than if it has both the post and response as input.\footnote{By randomly forming new (post, response) pairs during augmentation, we do not explicitly account for the responses that are context-specific; however, we find the context-specific responses to be relatively rare and that our augmentation empirically results in a more robust classifier.}